 - 1. It allows a separation between the AC issuer and the attribute policy authority.
-This is useful for situations where a single policy authority (e.g. an organization) allocates attribute values, but where multiple AC issuers are deployed for performance or other reasons. - 2.
+This is useful for situations where a single policy authority (e.g., an organization) allocates attribute values, but where multiple AC issuers are deployed for performance or other reasons. - 2.
 The syntaxes allowed for values are restricted to OCTET STRING, OBJECT IDENTIFIER, and UTF8String, which significantly reduces the complexity associated with matching more general syntaxes.
 All multi-valued attributes using this syntax are restricted so that each value MUST use the same choice of value syntax.
 For example, AC issuers must not use one value with an oid and a second value with a string.

-Farrell & Housley Standards Track [Page 18] IetfAttrSyntax ::= SEQUENCE { policyAuthority [0] GeneralNames OPTIONAL, values SEQUENCE OF CHOICE { octets OCTET STRING, OBJECT IDENTIFIER, oid string UTF8String } }
+IetfAttrSyntax ::= SEQUENCE { policyAuthority [0] GeneralNames OPTIONAL, SEQUENCE OF CHOICE { values octets OCTET STRING, oid OBJECT IDENTIFIER, string UTF8String } }

 In the descriptions below, each attribute type is either tagged "Multiple Allowed" or "One Attribute value only; multiple values within the IetfAttrSyntax".
-This refers to the SET OF AttributeValues; the AttributeType still only occurs once, as specified in section 4.2.7.
+This refers to the SET OF AttributeValues; the AttributeType still only occurs once, as specified in Section 4.2.7.

-4.4.1 Service Authentication Information
+4.4.1.
+Service Authentication Information

 The SvceAuthInfo attribute identifies the AC holder to the server/service by a name, and the attribute MAY include optional service specific authentication information.
-Typically this will contain a username/password pair for a "legacy" application.
+Typically, this will contain a username/password pair for a "legacy" application.